-- 1. Failure to comply with work requirements - 2.
-Continuous tardiness (3 incidents) without valid reason - 3.
+- 1. Failure to pass a drug test - 2.
+Continuous tardiness without valid reason - 3.
 Failure to show up for scheduled work without contacting the direct supervision - 4.
 Insubordination

 To obtain an application, contact the business office.

 Financial Aid and Refund Checks